Grandparenting via Social Media

 Most grandparents want to play an active role in their grandchildren’s lives.
-In the past, that was very difficult for extended families living miles away from each other.
-Nowadays, though, we are lucky to have access to social media technologies that can bridge long distances and bring families together when they’re spread out across the globe.
+In the past, that could be very difficult for extended families living miles apart from each other.
+Nowadays, though, we are lucky to have access to social media technologies that can bridge long distances and bring families together when they’re spread out across the country or across the globe.
 Even families living close to each other often use social media to build and maintain connections between generations.

 Thanks to social media technologies, distance has become less of an obstacle for grandparents who want to be involved in their grandchildren’s lives.
 Social media technologies – like texting, video chatting, and photo sharing – make it possible for grandparents and grandchildren to stay connected no matter where they live.
-Many grandparents find that using social media allows them to experience a much stronger bond with their grandchildren than their own grandparents had with them when they were children.
+Some grandparents have found that using social media allows them to experience a much stronger bond with their grandchildren than they experienced with their own grandparents decades ago.

-Some grandparents who haven’t yet jumped aboard the social media train may be rather intimidated by these seemingly foreign technologies.
+Some grandparents who haven’t yet jumped aboard the social media train may be a bit intimidated by what may seem like totally foreign technologies.
 It’s certainly understandable that those of us who grew up without computers and made calls on rotary phones might find social media a bit mystifying… and even frightening.
 But it’s important to remember that our grandchildren are living in a completely different world than the one we grew up in.
 Many of the kids of today are far more comfortable communicating via social media than doing so by phone or in person.
+We can choose to join them in their advancing world or stay isolated from it and perhaps be left behind.

-Most tech-savvy grandchildren would be happy to help their not so savvy grandparents understand the ins and outs of social media and stay in touch via their favorite social media platforms.
-There are plenty of other ways for grandparents to learn about social media as well, including classes and workshops at senior centers or public libraries, local adult education programs, and all those free online videos available on youtube.com.
+Most tech-savvy grandchildren would be happy to help their not so savvy grandparents learn about and become comfortable with the ins and outs of social media so they can stay in touch via their favorite social media platforms.
+There are plenty of other ways grandparents can learn about social media as well, including classes and workshops at senior centers or public libraries, local adult education programs, and all those free online videos available via the Internet.

 There are loads of interesting and fun ways to communicate via social media.
 Here are how a few grandparents enjoy staying involved with their grandchildren using social media technology.

 “I post a new photo every day with a short description.
 It might be of my dog or something unusual I found in my backyard.
-Once I sent my grandkids a photo of an animal track in the snow and asked them to figure out what made it.
+Once, I posted a photo of an animal track in the snow and asked my grandchildren to figure out what made it.
 We had a good time all trying to figure that one out!”

 “My grandchildren are in high school and college.
 I know they love me, but there’s no way I could get them to talk with me for very long on the phone.
 They’re so busy.
 But they always answer my texts and they text me updates on their lives every few days without any prodding.
 Of course, just an ‘I love you’ from one of them makes my day.
 I send them plenty, that’s for sure.
 They also send me SnapChat photos that always make me smile.”